Ignite Your Inner Spark: Harnessing the Power of Transitions and Pauses

 It might seem like a lot to do in just a couple breaths, but I challenge you to try.
 Name and acknowledge those levels.
 Name the type of person you are embodying as you walk through that door.
 When you can name it, acknowledge it, you can tame it.
 Now you can at least know where you are operating from so that you don't act out of alignment and probably cause more struggle in your day, trying to be a version of yourself you don’t have the capacity for.

-In those breaths, look at your unmet needs, and work on addressing them as soon as you're able.
+In those breaths, look at your unmet needs and what part of your energy needs replenishing, and work on addressing them as soon as you’re able.
 If it’s walking through the door from work, it could look like-

 It doesn’t have to look like pouring your heart out to someone.
 Or dramatically making an entrance and declaring all the things you need, now.
 But it can feel good to share where you need help, where you need guidance, where someone can support you in being the best version of you.